 Almost all associated with Alien have gone on to career successes.
 Sigourney Weaver became a major star.
-Ridley Scotts career was launched and he made three subsequent genre entries Blade Runner (1982), the underrated fairytale Legend (1985), Hannibal (2001), Prometheus (2012), which leads up to the events of Alien in exploring the nature of the ship the eggs are found in, and The Martian (2015) about an astronaut stranded on Mars.
+Ridley Scotts career was launched and he made three subsequent genre entries Blade Runner (1982), the underrated fairytale Legend (1985), Hannibal (2001), Prometheus (2012) and Alien: Covenant (2017), which lead up to the events of Alien in exploring the nature of the ship the eggs are found in, and The Martian (2015) about an astronaut stranded on Mars.
 For many years, Scott seemed to abandon the genre for mainstream works like Someone to Watch Over Me (1987), Black Rain (1989), Thelma and Louise (1991), 1492: Conquest of Paradise (1992), White Squall (1996), G.I.
 Jane (1997), the runaway success of Gladiator (2000), Black Hawk Down (2001), Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), The Counselor (2013) and Exodus: Gods and Kings (2014).
 These are films where Ridley Scotts visual style is exemplary but his story sense often less than.
 There have been numerous genre projects that Scotts name has been attached to in recent years both Aliens 3 and 4, Dune (1984), the Ebola outbreak drama Crisis in the Hot Zone, I Am Legend (2007), an original title called Metropolis.
 Scott has also produced the erotic horror anthology series for cable tv The Hunger (1997), the psycho black comedy Clay Pigeons (1998), the historic Tristan + Isolde (2006), the tv mini-series remake of The Andromeda Strain (2008), the heart transplant horror film Tell-Tale (2009), the tv mini-series remake of Coma (2012), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the horror film Stoker (2013), Child 44 (2015) about the hunt for a serial killer in Stalinist Russia, the videogame-adapted web-series Halo Nightfall (2014), the dystopian sf film Equals (2015), the tv series adaptation of The Man in the High Castle (2015 ) and the artificial intelligence film Morgan (2016) and the Found Footage UFO film Phoenix Forgotten (2017).